aws-samples/serverless-patterns/kinesis-data-stream-lambda-esm-cdk-python/README.md

     ```
     cd kinesis-data-stream-lambda-esm-cdk-python/cdk
     ```
-1. Bootstrap environment (if you have not done so already)
+1. Create a Python virtual environment
     ```
+    python -m venv .venv
+    ```
+1. Activate the virtualenv
+    ```
+    source .venv/bin/activate
+    ```

+    If you are using a Windows platform, you would activate the virtualenv like this:
+    ```
+    .venv\Scripts\activate.bat
+    ```
+2. After the virtualenv is activated, you can install the required dependencies.
+    ```
+    pip install -r requirements.txt
+    ```
+3. Bootstrap your AWS account and Region (if you have not already done so)
+    ```
     cdk bootstrap
     ```
-1. Deploy the stack to your default AWS account and region.
+4. Deploy the stack to your AWS account and region.
     ```
     cdk deploy
     ```